 Higher Learning Initiatives in Virginia

 Coursera and the University of Virginia

-The University of Virginia recently teamed up with Coursera to offer a handful of free online classes to the public.
-As a company, Coursera chooses to partner with prominent schools then carefully selects the course offerings that their partnership will offer.
-Presently, no official college credit is given for these classes, but they are part of a bigger movement that embraces online education as a whole.
-Initiatives like this will likely lead to an increase in online schools in Virginia as a whole.
+The University of Virginia recently teamed up with Coursera to offer free online classes to the public.
+As a company, Coursera chooses to partner with prominent schools then carefully selects the course offerings that their partnership offers.
+Presently, these classes do not qualify for official college credit, but they join the bigger movement that embraces online education as a whole.
+Initiatives like this can likely lead to an increase in online schools in Virginia as a whole.

-The recent agreement with Coursera is just one sign that Virginia is barreling toward the future of education.
-A few years ago, Virtual Virginia started.
-A program geared toward high school students looking to earn college credit online even before receiving their diploma, Virtual Virginia offers students the opportunity to take advanced placement courses online.
-It has been receiving positive acclaim since as early as 2007.
-This is a perfect example of the changing face of education.
-Online education is now becoming a more convenient, efficient process that can be altered to fit the needs of each individual.
+The recent agreement with Coursera proves Virginia’s dedication to enhancing the future of education.
+A few years ago, Virtual Virginia started, a program geared toward high school students looking to earn college credit online even before receiving their diploma.
+Virtual Virginia offers students the opportunity to take advanced placement courses online.
+Online education in Virginia has become a more convenient, efficient process that can alter to fit the needs of each individual.

 Electronic Campus of Virginia

 The Electronic Campus of Virginia is an initiative that connects people with the course offerings of Virginia’s public and private higher learning institutions.
 The comprehensive list details a myriad of course selections, including those offered exclusively online.
 Like other connected education experiences, this project aims to increase accessibility and convenience of higher education.